Hotspot Watch 27 January 2023

 Definitions: “Extremely” and “severely” dry soils are based on a combination of the current soil moisture status and the difference from normal soil moisture (see soil moisture maps at https://www.niwa.co.nz/climate/nz-drought-monitor/droughtindicatormaps)

 Hotspot: A hotspot is declared if soils are "severely drier than normal" which occurs when Soil Moisture Deficit (SMD) is less than -110 mm AND the Soil Moisture Anomaly is less than -20 mm.

-As of 25 January, the New Zealand Drought Index (NZDI) map below shows that dry conditions are now located across nearly all of the upper North Island, Bay of Plenty, parts of Gisborne and Hawke’s Bay, the upper South Island, interior and southern Otago, eastern Southland and Stewart Island.
-In addition, very dry or extremely dry conditions are located in much of Northland, Auckland, Waikato, eastern Southland and Stewart Island.
-A small area of meteorological drought has now emerged in northwest Northland.
+As of 25 January, the New Zealand Drought Index (NZDI) map below shows that dry conditions are currently located in areas north of Christchurch, Banks Peninsula, coastal Buller, coastal and interior Otago, the lower West Coast, Fiordland, and Stewart Island.
+In addition, eastern Banks Peninsula, coastal and interior Otago, and northern Fiordland are experiencing very dry conditions.
 Please note: some hotspots in the text above may not correspond with the NZDI map.
 This difference exists because the NZDI uses additional dryness indices, including one which integrates the rainfall deficit over the past 60 days.
 Changes are therefore slower to appear in the NZDI compared to soil moisture anomaly maps that are instantaneously updated.